walter-telsnig/bachelors_thesis_2025_2026/README.md

 ## Architecture Diagram (Textual)

-The application follows a microservices architecture containerized with Docker:
+The application follows a service-oriented architecture with separate frontend and backend services containerized with Docker:

 1.  **User Layer (Frontend)**:
     -   **Streamlit UI**: A web interface running on port 8501.